Robert Arthur Williams: Whistler Village

 Seeing the potential that the area had to become a world-class ski destination, Williams was instrumental in saving Blackcomb Mountain from logging and establishing Whistler Village and the governing jurisdiction of the Resort Municipality of Whistler.

-In the early 1970s Al Raine, a former Canadian national ski team coach, and his Olympian wife Nancy Greene sent Williams a letter pleading government action to stop the imminent logging of Blackcomb.
+In the early 1970s, Al Raine, a former Canadian national ski team coach, and his Olympian wife Nancy Greene sent Williams a letter pleading for government action to stop the imminent logging of Blackcomb.
 Raine would also later have an instrumental role in designing and structuring the emergence of Whistler Village.

-Whistler as a ski resort municipal jurisdiction was to be an experiment for the provincial government, and if successful the model was intended to be replicated elsewhere in B.C. to create more tourism hubs.
+Whistler as a ski resort municipal jurisdiction was to be an experiment for the provincial government, and if successful, the model was intended to be replicated elsewhere in B.C. to create more tourism hubs.

 Railway Club

 In 1981, Williams purchased the Railway Club at 579 Dunsmuir in Vancouver.
 First opened as a working class bar in 1931, he opened it up to young musicians making careers in jazz, pop, country, rock, and fusions of same.
 Such artists as k.d. lang, Spirit of the West, Herald Nix and the Blue Shadows pioneered the place, and were later joined by innumerable Metro Vancouver musicians, and by such international acts as Cowboy Junkies, Blue Rodeo, The Tragically Hip, Barenaked Ladies, Los Lobos, Jonathan Richman, Green on Red and T Bone Burnett.
 He sold the club in 2008.